Ajay-oraon/Advance-Dice-game-Js/README.md

 ![Advance Dice Game Image 2](./assets/advanced-dice-game-2.png)

 An advance dice game, made with HTML, CSS, and JavaScript.
-Feel free to check the <a href="dice-game-url-here" target="_blank">website/game</a> out, and give feedback on what I can improve if you like.
+Feel free to check the <a href="https://ajay-oraon.github.io/Advance-Dice-game-Js/" target="_blank">website/game</a> out, and give feedback on what I can improve if you like.

 ## Technologies:
 1. HTML